rodstaff/learn-rails/README.md

 # Panacea
-This is an app which is adapted from a project-tutorial which included a newsletter subscription app written in Ruby on Rails.
-Visitors to the site have the opportunity to sign in for subscription and in addition includes a contact page where the visitor can send an email directly to the site owner.
+This is an app which is adapted from a book-tutorial in Ruby on Rails.
+It includes some plugins:  SendGrid facilitates the email transactions smoothly while MailChimp gathers subscription email addresses for data collection purposes.
+The app can also be extended to do some Analytics on visitor traffic.

 ##Reference:
 [Learn Ruby on Rails, Book 2, by David Kehoe](http://learn-rails.com/)